andyjakubowski/kingly-site/src/v1/api/index.md

 **History states semantics**

-An history state relates to the past configuration a compound state.
-There are two kinds of history states: shallow history states (H), and deep history states (H*).
+A history state relates to the past configuration of a compound state.
+There are two kinds of history states: shallow history states (H); and deep history states (H*).
 A picture being worth more than words, thereafter follows an illustration of both history states:

 {% fig %}
 ![deep and shallow history](../../api-assets/history%20transitions,%20INIT%20event%20CASCADING%20transitions.png)